galtproject/galtproject-docs/en/Whitepaper.md

 ![On-chain double ownership check when creating Token for Land plot, Building or Room](https://github.com/galtproject/galtproject-docs/blob/master/images/key-features-2.2-vector-07-big.png)

 #### Sidechain sollution
+The problem can be solved completely on-chain.
+In this case, the initial creation of tokens of land plots and real estate objects occurs on the sidechain, in which a large volume of calculations can be performed.
+Such a sidechain could be the blockchain on Parity Substrate.
+During the initial creation of the token, the Validator nodes check for intersections and confirm the creation of the token.

 ![Sidechain double ownership check when creating Token for Land plot, Building or Room](https://github.com/galtproject/galtproject-docs/blob/master/images/key-features-1.2-vector-11-big.png)